 Combine your free date night with giving back to the community by joining Fleet Farming, our local urban farming program, on one of their monthly swarm rides.
 This pedal-powered team hops on their bicycles to tend to yards throughout the Audubon Park community which have been transformed into mini food-producing farms, aka farmlettes.
 You can join the cause and do good twice a month – all you need is a bike, closed toe shoes, a snack, and sun protection to participate.

-47. East End Sessions at East End Market
+47. Saturday Serenade at East End Market

 East End Market features an array of local vendors selling everything from gourmet cheese to craft beer, gigantic gooey cookies, and local coffee.
 Outside the market, you’ll find one of Orlando’s best patios, complete with free live music most Saturday afternoons between 2-5pm.